 "I thought you said I was clear for Covid."

-I nervously fingered the box on the side of this obscene device, but then stopped when I realized that I might be telling volumes about my personal life by accident.
+I nervously fingered the sieve-like attachment on the `reservoir' end, then stopped when I realized that I might be accidentally telling volumes about my personal life.
 "What exactly would have happened if I had been a woman?"

 "We get a special cup with a liner."